Comparison Guide

 South Africa

 South Africa's Kruger National Park and surrounding private reserves offer exceptional Big Five viewing.
-The self-drive culture in Kruger is unique:you can explore independently on excellent roads.
-Private reserves like Sabi Sands guarantee leopard sightings.
-The country also has malaria-free options in the Eastern Cape (Addo, Shamwari) perfect for families.
+The self-drive culture in Kruger is unique: you can explore independently on excellent paved roads and spot animals at your own pace.
+Private reserves like Sabi Sands guarantee leopard sightings and offer off-road tracking that Kruger itself doesn't allow.
+The country also has malaria-free safari options in the Eastern Cape (Addo Elephant National Park, Shamwari, Kariega) that are perfect for families with young children.
+Pilanesberg near Johannesburg provides a Big Five experience within a two-hour drive of the airport.

 Kenya

 Kenya is where safari began, and the experience remains quintessentially African.
-The Masai Mara is legendary for big cat density and the Great Migration river crossings.
-Amboseli offers elephants against Kilimanjaro backdrops.
-Samburu has unique northern species.
-Guided safaris with expert Maasai trackers provide intimate wildlife knowledge.
+The Masai Mara is legendary for the highest big cat density in Africa and the Great Migration river crossings from July to October.
+Amboseli offers elephants framed against the snow-capped backdrop of Kilimanjaro, one of Africa's most iconic images.
+Samburu in the north has unique species you won't find further south, including Grevy's zebra and reticulated giraffe.
+Guided safaris with expert Maasai trackers provide intimate wildlife knowledge passed down through generations.
+Kenya's conservancy model around the Mara offers exclusive access with fewer vehicles and night drives.

 Verdict: Both deliver world-class safari.
-South Africa for self-drive and rhinos.
-Kenya for big cats and migration.
+South Africa for self-drive flexibility and rhinos.
+Kenya for big cats, the Great Migration, and classic guided safari culture.

 Beyond Safari